therealyingtong/hardware_notes/README.md

 - a card holder can **withdraw** the note's value to their own account by signing a transaction with the card.
 Given a valid signature, the smart contract will release assets to whichever recipient account is specified.

 ## TODOs (as of Feb 2020)
+Please get in touch if you have further ideas or want to contribute.

 ### User app
 - we do not have working offline state storage that persists between syncs
 - we should implement the `withdraw` function